glouppe/info8002-large-scale-data-systems/project/README.md

 - An **implementation** with the following requirements:
   * a Python implementation,
   * Blockchain and Block architecture with accompanying consensus rules,
+  * a bootstrapping procedure for new nodes joining the network,
   * proof of work (PoW) with a parameterizable difficulty level,
   * abstraction layer for the top-level application:
     - `put(key, value)`
+    Stores the `value` with the associated `key` in the Blockchain.
+Please make note of the fact that the `put` operation doesn't necessarily deliveres after it has been completed.
+It may therefore be a good idea to add a `callback` procedure (or a different mechanism) as an additional parameter that is called whenever the key has been added to the chain, or if a failure occurred (i.e., duplicate key in the same block).
+This serves the purpose of the `deliver` operation from the lectures.
     - `get(key)`
+    Searches the Blockchain for the latest value with the specified key.
     - `get_all(key)`
+    Retrieves all values from the Blockchain with the specified key.
   * code the reproduce the experiments and the associated plots.
 - A **report** in PDF format that must include:
   * a detailed description of the individual components in your solution,